 - Position the lawn aerator to the next location so that the spike holes are evenly spaced.

-protective cover for the homemade lawn aerator after you finish in the garden.
+Practice safety when storing away this garden lawn aerator.
+The sharp pointed nails may cause injuries.
+For storage purposes, here's how you can make a protective cover for the homemade lawn aerator after you finish in the garden.